 Wiring Money Directly

 You, or your family, friends, or associates, may wire money directly to a U.S. citizen abroad by contacting a commercial money transfer services with offices overseas.
 There are money transfer cost comparison tools online to help you identify your best option.
 The person receiving the money will need to present proof of identity, such as a passport.
-See our information about replacement of lost or stolen U.S. passports abroad.
 Be wary of international financial scams!

 A destitute U.S. citizen abroad who has depleted his/her bank account or reached an overdraft limit can arrange for friends or family to deposit additional funds in his/her account.
 This option allows the traveler to use an ATM card to access the replenished account quickly.